PablitoCho/SimpleATM/README.md

 | 1002-2222-4444-5555 | 8888 |
 | 1234-5678-9012 | 1234 |

-If you want to add new card or delete existing card information, see notebook `Debug.ipynb`.
+If you want to add new card or delete existing card, see notebook `Debug.ipynb`.

 ## Classes
  1. **Bank**: Simulate how bank works.
 It gives ATM necessary APIs.
 Json file `bank.database` acts like bank database.
 It is updated when card or account information changes.